hankcs/AhoCorasickDoubleArrayTrie/README.md

 I improve it by replace the `XXXMap` to a Double Array Trie, whose time complexity is just `O(1)`, thus we get a total complexity of exactly `O(n)`, and take a perfect balance of time and memory.
 Yes, its speed is not related to the length or language or common prefix of the words of a dictionary.

+This implementation has been widely used in my [HanLP: Han Language Processing](https://github.com/hankcs/HanLP) package.
+I hope it can serve as a common data structure library in projects handling text or NLP task.

 Usage
 -----
 Setting up the `AhoCorasickDoubleArrayTrie` is a piece of cake: